pettni/smooth/README.md

 sudo make install
 ```

-Alternatively, if using ROS or ROS2 just clone the folder into a catkin/[colcon](https://colcon.readthedocs.io/en/released/) workspace and build the
+Alternatively, if using ROS or ROS2 just clone `smooth` into a catkin/[colcon](https://colcon.readthedocs.io/en/released/) workspace source folder and build the
 workspace with a compiler that supports C++20.
 Example with colcon:
 ```zsh
 colcon build --cmake-args -DCMAKE_CXX_COMPILER=/usr/bin/g++-10
 ```

+### Use with cmake

-2. To utilize `smooth` in your own project, include this in your `CMakeLists.txt`
+To utilize `smooth` in your own project, include this in your `CMakeLists.txt`
 ```cmake
 find_package(smooth)